Sleeping bags are essential travel kit for outdoor pursuits. Especially when you’re in cooler climates.

 Having just returned from a long weekend of free camping in Wales, where sleep was a particularly rare commodity, I decided to look into the best sleeping bags for cold weather.

 This piece is the outcome of that research!
-I hope you find it helpful when decided the best backpacking sleeping bag for your coming trip.
+I hope you find it helpful when deciding the best backpacking sleeping bag for your coming trip.

 Best Sleeping Bag for Cold Weather - Summary Table